 Welcome

 I am an assistant research professor with the Department of Statistics at Pennsylvania State University's Eberly College of Science.
-My research passion lies within the realm of Statistics Education.
+My research passion lies within the realm of Stochastics Education.
 This field is relatively young and is full of opportunities for understanding how individuals think about concepts in Statistics.
 My dissertation work focused on students' understanding of stochastic processes as they develop a conception of a stochastic variable's distribution.

 Prior to joining Penn State, I worked at the University of Northern Colorado as a Visiting Assistant Professor of Mathematics and as an Instructor for Arizona State University.

-What is Statistics Education?
+What is Stochastics Education?

-Statistics Education is the research field that is concerned with investigating, describing, and modeling how individuals think about and learn ideas in statistics.
-Our research products often inform the development of lessons, curriculum materials such as texts, videos, and applets, as well as contributing the growing knowledge base for how educators can support their students in developing particular meanings.
+Stochastics Education is the research field that is concerned with investigating, describing, and modeling how individuals think about and learn ideas in Statistics, Probability and Data Science.
+Our research products often inform the development of lessons, curricular materials such as texts, videos, and applets, as well as contributing the growing knowledge base for how educators can support their students in developing particular meanings.
+While the use of statistics and quantitative methods can happen within Stochastics Education research, many of the most powerful studies involving using qualitative methods.

 Curriculum Vitae